ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 The above query type has now two new attributes `UseFiltering` and `UseSorting`.
-Let me again state that order of middleware is important.
+Let me again state that the order of middleware is important.

+In order to understand how a field pipeline with middleware works have a look at the following sequence diagram which depicts our data pipeline applied to the above resolver.

 ```mermaid
 sequenceDiagram